bertokhoury/Ansible-Practice/README.md

 Playbook designed to show how to locally download Nexus artifacts from a Nexus repository

 ## DNF
-Playbook showing how to use DNF
+Playbook showing how to use DNF to:
+- Ensure `dnf` is installed
+- Define packages to install
+- Install packages from definition
+- Debug/Output installation results